psycho-baller/psycho-baller/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my personal website where I wanna share my blog posts
+- 🔭 I’m currently working on my [youtube channel](https://www.youtube.com/channel/UCf9CoIzXxFcwlwaNuN5_1BQ)
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development, Data Science & ML
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with centering a div with CSS
 - 💬 Ask me about runtime of different algorithms